 This position learns and demonstrates proficiency in the role of a Correctional Officer II during classroom and field instructions at a Correctional Officers Training Academy (COTA).

 Correctional Officers will be required to serve a 12 month probationary period.

-There are additional geographical stipends as follows: 5% of the base salary for the Lewis Complex and the Safford Complex, 10% of the base salary for Florence and Eyman Complexes and Globe Unit and 15% of the base salary at Winslow Complex and Apache Unit.
+There are additional geographical stipends as follows: 5% of the base salary for the Lewis Complex and the Safford Complex, 10% of the base salary for Eyman Complexes and Globe Unit and 15% of the base salary at Winslow Complex and Apache Unit.
 Other state prison complexes are located in Douglas, Tucson, Phoenix, Goodyear, Yuma, Arizona.
-Placement of a Correctional Officer is determined by the Recruitment Unit for Selection and Hiring (RUSH).
+The placement of a Correctional Officer is determined by the Recruitment Unit for Selection and Hiring (RUSH).

 Apply online or contact a recruiter at (602) 542-7572.

 High School Diploma or GED, 18 years of age, no felony convictions, valid Arizona Driver’s License, and proof of legal U.S. residency.

 Requires possession of and ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
 Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207.12).

 Applicant must meet the minimum qualifications to be considered for employment.
 Applicants will be required to submit an employment application, and successfully complete a comprehensive knowledge exam, oral interview, fit-pro examination, medical/physical exam, psychological exam, background check and pre-employment drug test.